sciZer0/7/v/README.md

 The Hand is the smallest unit of the Vote token.

-There will never be the printing of the Vote token any more.
+After creating the Genesis Block, there will never be the printing of the Vote token any more.

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>

-After creating the Genesis Block right away, through a fair airdrop, all the 10,000,000 Vote tokens (100%) for free are equally distributed among over 1,000,000 people who become Voters (users).
+After creating the Genesis Block right away, through a fair airdrop, all the 10,000,000 Vote tokens (100%) are for free equally distributed among 1,000,000 people who become Voters (users).

 Through a fair airdrop excluding the multi-accounting.